facebook/docusaurus/docs/guides-versioning.md

 For example, a document with the original id `doc1` exists for the latest version, `1.0.0`, and has the same content as the document with the id `doc1` in the `docs` directory.
 When a new version `2.0.0` is created, the file for `doc1` will not be copied into `versioned_docs/version-2.0.0/`.
 There will still be a page for `docs/2.0.0/doc1.html`, but it will use the file from version `1.0.0`.

+Because of the way this fallback works, pages that you delete are not really deleted from the website unless you tell Docusaurus to skip fallback after a certain version.
+To do this, use the [`deletedDocs`](api-site-config.md#deleteddocs-object) option in `siteConfig.js`.

 ## Renaming Existing Versions

 To rename an existing version number to something else, first make sure the following script is in your `package.json` file: